microsoft/Kusto-Query-Language/doc/tutorial.md

 We can see from the output that:

 * 5% of storms have a duration of less than 5 minutes.
-* 50% of storms lasted less than one hour and 25 minutes.
+* 50% of storms lasted less than 1 hour and 25 minutes.
-* 95% of storms lasted less than two hours and 50 minutes.
+* 95% of storms lasted less than 2 hours and 50 minutes.

 To get a separate breakdown for each state, use the `state` column separately with both `summarize` operators: